-Prior to the census date, you may be dropped from your classes for failure to pay your outstanding balances or for non-attendance, which may include any required corequisite class regardless of attendance in that class.
+Prior to the census date, you may be dropped from your classes for non-attendance, which may include any required corequisite class regardless of attendance in that class.
 If dropped prior to the census date, you are not responsible for the tuition for dropped classes.
-If dropped after census for non-payment or non-attendance, you will not be permitted back into the class.
+If dropped after census for non-attendance, you will not be permitted back into the class.